 The legal ground is the execution of the service agreement of mediation and/or arbitration.

-Personal data shall be kept until their holder requests its deletion, provided that the time-limit of 5 (five) years counting from the termination of the arbitral proceedings is ensured.
+Personal data shall be kept until their holder requests its deletion, provided that the time-limit of 5 (five) years counting from the termination of the arbitral proceedings is ensured, if it is the case.
 If the referred deletion is requested, ARBITRARE shall erase the arbitral proceedings from the Online Platform as well as from any document stored on physical support regarding the referred proceedings.

 When a user fills in a form on the Online Platform but refrains from submitting it, the system (automatically) erases the draft 6 (six) months after its creation.